 Parents must not interrupt a teacher during class time, which includes arrival and dismissal time.
-Instead, parents may make an appointment in person, leave a message in the office or email the teacher directly.
-Messages will be answered within 48 hours.
+Instead, parents may make an appointment in person, leave a voice mail, or email the teacher directly.
+Teachers are directed to make reasonable efforts to respond to any messages within 48 hours.
 In the case of an urgent message, the office should be contacted.
 Parents and students should never call a teacher at home or on his or her cell phone.